 Forrest (Tom Hanks) says this after learning that he is a wealthy man thanks to Lieutenant Dan (played by Gary Sinise) investing their money in “some fruit company” (actually Apple, one of the biggest companies in the tech industry).

-Forrest plays a part in all of the big American developments of the 20th century, including the tech boom.
+Forrest was involved in all of the big American developments of the 20th century, including the tech boom.

-The quote also gives us an insight into Forrest’s values.
-He doesn’t care about money at all but values the more important things in life.
+The quote also gives us insight into Forrest’s values.
+He doesn’t care about money but values the more important things in life, which his mother also passed down to him.

 5. “Mama always said dying was a part of life.
 I sure wish it wasn’t.”

 Forrest (Tom Hanks) says this heartbreaking line while standing over Jenny’s (Robin Wright) grave.
-The two only got to be happy together for a very short time.
+The two are only happy together for a very short time.

 Forrest Gump is a funny movie with plenty of goofy quotes and scenes, but the main character goes through more than his fair share of heartbreak.